2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 -

-Tokyo Skytree – For a bird’s eye view of Tokyo, and just a short walk from Asakusa, we will visit one of Tokyo’s newest addition to its ever-changing skyline.
+OPTIONAL EXPERIENCE – Tokyo Skytree (Own Expense) – For a bird’s eye view of Tokyo, and just a short walk from Asakusa, we will visit one of Tokyo’s newest addition to its ever-changing skyline.
 The Tokyo Skytree was completed in 2011 and with its 634m height became the world’s tallest free-standing tower.
 From the 350m observation deck, you can see across the Kanto plain as far as Mt.
 Fuji on a clear day.
 When night falls the tower glows stylish pale blue, elegant purple or joyful orange for a beautiful light show, with special lighting for different seasons.

 -